Elephant stables

 High Court

-How to get to the capital city Bangalore?
+How do you get to the Capital City, Bangalore?

-• Bangalore or Bengaluru has an international airport that connects the city with all major cities within and outside India.
-Almost all the domestic providers operate from Bengaluru.
+• Bengaluru, formerly known as Bangalore, boasts an international airport that offers connectivity to major cities within and outside India.
+Virtually all domestic airlines operate flights from Bengaluru.

 A complete travel guide to Hampi